skexzeal/ios_sdk/doc/english/web_views.md

 }
 ```

-By adding this call to both of these methods, you will support deeplink reattributions for both - iOS 8 and lower (which
+By adding this call to both of these methods, you will support deeplink reattributions for both - iOS 8 and lower (which uses
-uses old custom URL scheme approach) and iOS 9 and higher (which uses `universal links`).
+old custom URL scheme approach) and iOS 9 and higher (which uses `universal links`).

-**Important**: In order to enable universal links in your app, please read the [universal links guide][ios_sdk_ulinks] from
+**Important**: In order to enable universal links in your app, please read the [universal links guide][ios-sdk-ulinks] from
 the native iOS SDK README.

 In order to get deeplink URL info back to your web view, you should register a handle on the bridge called `deeplink`.
 This